-Biting midges, also known as no-see-ums, are a common Florida pest.
+Biting midges, also known as no-see-ums or biting gnats, are a common Florida pest.
 These pests actively seek humans and animals to feed off of and will bite readily, leaving painful lesions.
 Biting midges are very small and blend into most surroundings, so people frequently feel something biting, but cannot see the tiny assailants.
 Find out how you can benefit from pest control in Florida.
 Ehrlich can help you combat midges – call us at 888-894-0186 or get in touch with us online to learn more.

-Biting midges feeding habits
+Biting midges bites

 Biting midges usually feed at sunrise and sunset, preferring the cooler temperatures and stillness of those times of days.
 On cloudy days when winds are calm, biting midges might feed all day.
 The natural habitat of biting midges may vary by species; Florida contains about 47 different species.
 Most species prefer marshy areas, but some prefer areas where the soil is moist but not wet, such as farms.

-Identifying biting midges
+Are biting midges dangerous?

 In the U.S., biting midges typically don’t spread disease to humans, but they may cause allergic reactions.
 In Central and South America, biting midges commonly carry and spread parasitic worms.
 Biting midges may also spread diseases such as the bluetongue virus to cattle and sheep in many areas, including the US.

 How to get rid of biting midges